volunteer

 in-shop volunteer opportunities

-People can volunteer in our shop during business hours in three ways.
+People can volunteer in our shop during business hours in two ways.

 Donation support volunteers assist in our warehouse as bikes are donated - helping to identify which bikes can be safely refurbished and recycling bike components from the ones that can’t be fixed.
 This is a good opportunity for those looking to build bike mechanic skills.